 Working on your craft

-Fast forward to mid 2000’s at Auckland University of Technology, Marc was so keen to understand movement more and work on his craft that from second year into his 4 year bachelors he picked up part-time work as a fitness instructor and group fitness trainer at CLM health and fitness and later on at Les Mills Victoria Street.
+Fast forward student life at Auckland University of Technology, Marc was so keen to understand movement more and work on his craft that from second year into his 4 year bachelors he picked up part-time work as a fitness instructor and group fitness trainer at CLM health and fitness and later on at Les Mills Victoria Street.
 That not being enough “Physio experience” for Marc he also volunteered his spare time on Tuesday/Thursday evenings and weekends to work under the support and guidance of accomplished Physiotherapists Chris McCullough and Kevin McQoid looking after East Coast Bays reserves team then moving onto Patumahoe Premier rugby team.
 Having had 3 years of team sports physiotherapy experience and gym instructor experience by the time Marc graduated with a Bachelors of health science Physiotherapy, Marc wanted to work and learn from the best so he applied to work for Paul Wilson and the team at Queen Street Physiotherapy.
 Paul Wilson (current Team NZ medical director and former All Blacks physiotherapist) gave Marc an employment opportunity and took him under his wing to master the skills of the trade and work on his craft.
 Marc committed over three years mastering his craft under great mentoring and serviced the Auckland CBD community.

 New beginnings with family at the core